 You can also upload a list of Facebook user IDs if you’ve scrapped them using a number of different tools like Social Lead Freak.

 To create a custom audience, go to facebook.com/ads/manage.
 Click on “Audiences” on the left hand side of the screen.
 Click on the “Create audience” button and then on “Custom audience”.

 You can import your emails, phone numbers or IDs from an Excel file, MailChimp, remarketing list or app user IDs.
 You should have at least 1000 people in your custom audience to have a significant reach.

 Lookalike audience is an audience that is very similar to your desired audience.
 This can be a custom audience or any combination of different targeting methods.
-In order for a user to be a part of a lookalike audience it has to have a six common points with your custom audience.
+In order for a user to be a part of a lookalike audience, it has to have six common points with your custom audience.

-You can create lookalike audience by clicking a “Create Audience” button and then clicking the “Lookalike Audience”.
+You can create a lookalike audience by clicking a “Create Audience” button and then clicking the “Lookalike Audience”.
 This will lead you to a screen where you can choose a source audience on which Facebook will model lookalikes, choose a country and the level of similarity vs reach.

 We recommend going for maximum similarity since it gives you the best chance of a positive ROI.

 If we have to point at the best feature on Facebook it would be this.
 Facebook will find you as many people as it can that are very similar to people that already bought from you (assuming you are creating lookalikes of people from your transaction history).

 This puts you in front of a large number of users that never engaged with you but you still have a high chance of converting them into customers.
 This is nothing short of amazing.